fledge-iot/fledge/docs/monitoring/configuration.rst

 Sending To External Systems
 --------------------------

 Audit log data can also be sent to the north in the same way that reading data can.
-This can be used to send data to third party systems to maintain an change log of internal Fledge changes in other systems.
-In order to send audit log data to the north e merely setup a new north service or task and when we configure the north plugin we select the data source as *audit* rather than readings or statistics.
+This can be used to send data to third party systems to maintain a change log of internal Fledge changes in other systems.
+In order to send audit log data to the north we merely setup a new north service or task.
+When we configure the north plugin we select the data source as *audit* rather than readings or statistics.

 +---------------+
 | |north_audit| |